 U.S. Army 1999–2008

 Viviana Cordoba joined the Army in 1999 because she wanted to travel and be part of the Army lifestyle.
 As a reservist she worked in patient administration at Fort Devens with the 804th Medical Brigade.
-In 2005 she was called into active service, placed with the 883rd Medical Company and sent to Iraq.
+In 2005, she was called into active service, placed with the 883rd Medical Company and sent to Iraq.
 Her duties included interaction with the local workforce, and recording the experiences of troops returning from the battlefield.
-After six months in Baghdad, her unit was sent to Camp Liberty in southwest Iraq and the remainder of her deployment she spent with clients, including more women veterans.
-Upon discharge she returned to Massachusetts and is now the coordinator for the Women’s Veterans Network, keeping the 28,000 female veterans in Massachusetts informed of the benefits and programs available to them.
+After six months in Baghdad, her unit was sent to Camp Liberty in southwest Iraq, and the remainder of her deployment she spent with clients, including more women veterans.
+Upon discharge she returned to Massachusetts; as of the interview in 2012, she was the coordinator for the Women’s Veterans Network, keeping the 28,000 female veterans in Massachusetts informed of the benefits and programs available to them.